Check out our new FHA first-time homebuyers guide updated for 2024

 What are the Rhode Island Section 8 Housing Requirements?

-Once approved for Section 8, participants contribute 30% of their adjusted monthly income towards rent and utilities.
-Their chosen rental unit should meet the program's housing quality standards and be within the Rhode Island Housing payment standards for its location and size.
+Once approved for Rhode Island’s Section 8 program, participants contribute 30% of their adjusted monthly income towards rent and utilities.
+Your rental unit must pass a HUD inspection and meet Housing Quality Standards (HQS).

 What are the Income Limits for Housing Assistance Programs in Rhode Island?